 Leamington was called Cambridge West until 1907.
 Then, with a population of 500 it was released from the control of the Pukekura Road Board to be administered by its own Leamington Town Board.

-Leamington Street names have a learned air – they are all named after poets and authors with Shakespeare being the main thoroughfare.
+Leamington street names have a learned air.
+They are named after poets and authors, with Shakespeare being the main thoroughfare.
 Some of the houses in Leamington are registered on Waipa District Council’s Heritage List.